timwh/tree_metrics/README.md

 <b>las_trees_poly.py</b>

-Function to clip las/laz file with tree ids to a plot, includes all trees that intersect with plot boundary by at least the minimum fraction
+Function to clip las/laz file with tree ids to a plot, includes all trees that intersect with plot boundary by at least the minimum fraction.

 <img src="https://github.com/timwh/tree_metrics/blob/main/img/pc_tree_id.png" width="300" />